-By September 30, 2014, all registered team contacts will receive detailed business plan submission instructions via email.
-The deadline for the submission of completed business plans (ensuring eligibility for prizes) is September 30, 2014 at 11:59PM CST.
+By September 30, 2014, all registered team contacts will receive detailed instructions via email describing how to submit the 200-word summary.
+The deadline for the submission of the 200-word summary (ensuring eligibility for prizes) is September 30, 2014 at 11:59PM CST.
 Entries must target the food industry and address or be related to at least one of the following broad categories:

 - Inputs and production

 General entry guidelines and dates of importance:

 - The entry must be composed of a process, product, service, or technology.

 - For the initial round of competition, each entry must consist of two elements that are submitted:

 - A completed application (distributed to only those who have registered)